tailhook/vagga/examples/rails_alpine/README.rst

     $ vagga _run rails rails new . --skip-bundle

 This will create a new rails project in the current directory.
-The ``--skip-bundle`` flag tells rails to not run ``bundle install``, but don't worry, vagga will also run it for us.
+The ``--skip-bundle`` flag tells ``rails new`` to not run ``bundle install``, but don't worry, vagga will take care of it for us.

-Now that we have our rails project, let's change our container to use the ``Gemfile`` instead of installing gems manually:
+Now that we have our rails project, let's change our container fetch dependencies from ``Gemfile``:

 .. code-block:: yaml